 Postdoctoral Fellow (Project Researcher) at Tokyo College, the University of Tokyo

 2. Field of Expertise

-Tokyo College is looking to invite researchers from a broad range of fields under the research theme, "The Earth and Human Society in 2050", and carry out interdisciplinary collaboration to contribute to the realization of a sustainable and inclusive future of humanity.
-Applicants’ field of expertise should be related to at least one of the following five research foci; topics that range across multiple themes are also welcome.
+Tokyo College is looking to invite researchers from a broad range of fields under the research theme "The Earth and Human Society in 2050" to carry out interdisciplinary collaboration that will contribute to the realization of a sustainable and inclusive future of humanity.
+Applicants’ field of expertise should be related to at least one of the following five research foci; topics that span multiple themes are also welcome.

 - Digital Revolution and Future of Humanity

 - Tackling the Planetary Boundaries through Interdisciplinary Approaches